benshimonz/V1/README.md

 - If →: directly right of the aggregator / R-combiner: a blue/logical/red entity (not a yellow/aggregated entity)
 - If _et_: _et_ is an entity tag of a blue/logical/red entity defined right of (but not directly right of) the aggregator / right of the R-combiner

-- For each assignment to the '←' entity: _at_ is an optional attribute tag - equal to the number of '→' / _et_ entities that satisfy the pattern. _at_ is set as a calculated property of the '←' assignment.
+- For each assignment to the '←' entity: _at_ is an optional aggregation tag - equal to the number of '→' / _et_ entities that satisfy the pattern. _at_ is set as a calculated property of the '←' assignment.
 - An optional condition on the number of '→' / _et_ entities that satisfy the pattern - for each assignment to the '←' entity, expressed by an equation (e.g. '> 30')
-- A condition, an attribute tag, or both - must be presented
+- A condition, an aggregation tag, or both - must be presented

 _**Q59:** Any person having more than 2 parents_